RHInception/re-docs/worker-steps/func/command.rst

 =======

 The **command** module allows you to run arbitrary commands on a remote host.
-It has one sub-command available, **run**.
+It has one sub-command available, **Run**.

-command:run
+command:Run
 -----------

 **Parameters**